thestennettreport/TheStennettReport.github.io/agenda_47/detailed_breakdown_tldr.md

 **Critical Quote:**

-"We will make America great again, again."
-(Donald Trump) - This slogan encapsulates the nationalist and populist appeal of Agenda 47, masking a more sinister agenda.
+"We will make America great again, again." <sup>(Donald Trump)</sup> - This slogan encapsulates the nationalist and populist appeal of Agenda 47, masking a more sinister agenda.

 **Why It Matters:**